tho15/behavioral-cloning/writeup_report.md

 I decided to use the architecture described in the Nvidia paper End to End Learning for Self-Driving Cars.
 This model resulted in a much lower mean squared error comparing to my first one, and it performed much better on my first test in simulation.
 However it did not handle the sharp turn well.
 To further improve the model, I took following steps:

-* Added Maxpooling layer follow the first 4 convolutional layers
+* Added Maxpooling layer following each of the first 4 convolutional layers
 * Added Dropout layers to avoid overfitting
 * Implemented image cropping that remove part of top and low pixes.
 The ideal is that those pixels do not provide valueable information on driving angle